nathanwatkinsdc/nathanwatkinsdc.github.io/_pages/links.md

 - [Washington, DC Pickleball League](https://wdcpickleball.com) - I can't get enough of pickleball
 - [11six24 Pickleball Paddles](https://11six24.com/) - my current favorite pickeball paddle brand
 - [Philadelphia Marathon](https://www.philadelphiamarathon.com/) - I ran this race in 2013 and am running it again in 2025
-- [Hermannslauf](https://hermannslauf.de/) - I hope to run this race, in a small town where I was an exchange student, in 2026
+- [Hermannslauf](https://hermannslauf.de/) - I hope to run this race, in a small town where I was an exchange student, in 2026 or 2027
 - [The Eras Tour in Charts](https://flourish.studio/blog/taylor-swift-data-visualization/) - I saw the Eras Tour too many times to admit

 ## 🌎 Favorite Places